 Weatherstripping for Doors

 Don’t forget the doors!
 Weatherstripping is a simple yet effective solution I’ve used to seal out drafts and keep the warmth in where it belongs.
+If you’re taking your travels on the road, this is also one of the best ways to insulate your RV against the cold.

 Thermal Curtains for Windows

 If your garage has windows, consider thermal curtains.
 They’re a stylish way to add insulation, and in my experience, they help maintain a stable indoor temperature.
+These curtains are also one of my favorite camper insulation ideas if you’re outfitting a mobile space.

 DIY Insulation Panels

 Why not craft your own insulation panels?
 I used leftover materials to create custom panels, and they worked like a charm in insulating tricky spots.
+These DIY panels are also one of my favorite methods for insulating pole barn walls.

 Insulate the Floor with Interlocking Tiles

 Interlocking foam tiles are a fun and easy way to insulate your garage floor.
 I’ve laid them down myself, and they add a cozy feel while keeping the cold at bay.
+They also work wonderfully as a cheap attic flooring idea.

 Foam Board for Maximum Efficiency